AV-28/AV-Resto/README.md

-# Restaurant site in master branch
+# Restaurant project in master branch